trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 To access the Custom reports,

-:::note navigation
+:::info navigation

-Login as `user` and Select Reports → Readymade →  Click on the *Custom* Reports tab.
+:point_right: Login as `user` and Select Reports → Readymade →  Click on the *Custom* Reports tab.

 :::